sleepjie/Valanar/Valanar Superdocument.md

 ---
 ### Blythe Coast
+The Blythe Coast was founded as part of the Kingdom of Greater Witzia, but following a brutal civil war known as the Witzian Civil War, it split into the independent regions of Lesser Witzia (Morovia) and the Blythe Coast.
+Renowned for its seafaring culture
 ##### Population and Demographics
-The Blythe Coast is predominantly inhabited by a mixed population of Humans and Ende’hel Elves.
-While the Ende’hel settled here before the Serende’hel Reformation, the human population has grown steadily, forming the majority.
+The Blythe Coast is a relatively small nation principally composed of Human settlements and predominantly inhabited by mixed populations of Elves and Dwarrow.
 ##### History and Founding

-Blythe Coast was founded as part of the Kingdom of Greater Witzia, but following a brutal civil war known as the Witzian Civil War, it split into the independent regions of Lesser Witzia (Morovia) and the Blythe Coast.
+**Witzian Civil War**
+In 330BR,
 ##### Economy and Currency
 Blythe is known first and foremost for its shipbuilding industry, producing durable vessels highly regarded for their ability to navigate treacherous coastal waters.
 Carpenters and joiners